MaximeKjaer/kjaer.io/_notes/algorithms.md

 The total runtime is the max of the above, so $\mathcal{O}(E\log{V})$ (which can be made $\mathcal{O}(V\log{V})$ with careful queue implementation).

 ### Kruskal's algorithm
-Start from an empty forest *T* and greedily maintain forest *T* which will become an <abbr title="Minimum Spanning Tree">MST</abbr> at the end.
+Start from an empty forest *T* and greedily maintain forest *T* which will become an MST at the end.
 At each step, add the cheapest edge that does not create a cycle.

 ![Kruskal's algorithm in action](/images/algorithms/kruskal.gif)